MicrosoftDocs/defender-docs/defender-endpoint/mac-updates.md

 ### Disable Insider checkbox

+For the latest information on this setting, see [DisableInsiderCheckbox](/deployoffice/mac/mau-preferences#disableinsidercheckbox).

 Set to true to make the "Join the Office Insider Program..." checkbox unavailable / greyed out to users.
-For the latest information on this setting, see: [DisableInsiderCheckbox](/deployoffice/mac/mau-preferences#disableinsidercheckbox)
 <br>